 Much like environmental initiatives, it is important for a company to ensure its partners are also considering local groups’ rights and responsibilities.
-A company should take the necessary steps to ensure its suppliers and contractors are not only aware of these important issues, but are compliant with any required steps that ensure no company overreaches its boundaries and breaches an agreement with a native group or violates aboriginal rights.
+A company should take the necessary steps to ensure its suppliers and contractors are not only aware of these important issues, but are compliant with any required steps.
+A company should be well aware of the current atmosphere so not to overreach its boundaries, breach an agreement with a native group or violate aboriginal rights.

 Avetta can help mine operators to ensure that their third-party suppliers and contractors are compliant with any set requirements, whether they’re based on corporate social responsibility policies or government mandates.